redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 ## GitOps Monitoring Dashboards

-As of GitOps Operator v1.10.0, the operator will deploy monitoring dashboards in the console Admin perspective.
-When navigating to *Observe* → *Monitoring* in the console, users should see three GitOps dashboards in the dropdown dashboard list: GitOps Overview, GitOps Components, and GitOps gRPC.
+As of GitOps Operator will deploy monitoring dashboards in the console Admin perspective.
+When navigating to *Observe* → *Monitoring* in the console, users should see four GitOps dashboards in the dropdown dashboard list: GitOps Overview, GitOps Components, GitOps gRPC and Rollouts.
 These dashboards are based on the upstream Argo CD dashboards but have been modified to work with OpenShift console.

 ![Dashboard Select Dropdown](assets/39.gitops_monitoring_dashboards_dropdown.png)